-On Thursday September 12th, New York Nonprofit Media will host the second annual Nonprofit Check Up bringing together top-level Board Members and Executive Leadership from nonprofits across New York to discuss everything from good management, to efficient operations, to fundraising while carrying out your mission, to effective programs, systems and technology.
+On Thursday September 12th, New York Nonprofit Media will host the second annual Nonprofit Checkup bringing together top-level Board Members and Executive Leadership from nonprofits across New York to discuss everything from good management, to efficient operations, to professional development, to fundraising while carrying out your mission, to effective programs, systems and technology.

 2019 Nonprofit Checkup